 There are no known active earthquake faults in the City of Porterville.
 The proposed Project site is not located within an Alquist-Priolo Earthquake Fault Zone and no known faults cut through the local soil at the site.
-There are several faults located within a 70-mile radius of the Project site.
-Pond Fault is approximately 27 miles southwest, New Hope Fault is approximately 32 miles southwest, Little Lake Fault Zone is approximately 61 miles east, and Owens Valley Fault is approximately 64 miles northeast of the proposed Project site.
+There are several faults located within a 70-mile radius of the proposed Project site.
+An unnamed fault is approximately seven miles south, Poso Creek Fault is approximately 32 miles southwest, Kern Canyon Fault is approximately 35 miles east, White Wolf Fault Zone is approximately 60 miles southwest, and San Andreas and Cholame-Carrizo Fault sections are approximately 70 miles southwest of the proposed Project site.
 These faults have exhibited activity in the last 1.6 million years, but not in the last 200 years.
 It is possible, but unlikely, that previously unknown faults could become active in the area.
 No Alquist-Priolo Earthquake Fault Zones are in or near Porterville.
 Porterville is designated as an area in Seismic Design Category 4 according to the most recent version of the California Building Code.
 Under this designation, earthquake resistant design and materials are required to meet or exceed the current seismic engineering standards of the Building Code.